danriedl/engular/adev/src/content/guide/components/dom-apis.md

 The `nativeElement` property references the host [Element](https://developer.mozilla.org/en-US/docs/Web/API/Element) instance.

-You can use Angular's `afterRender` and `afterNextRender` functions to register a **render callback** that runs when Angular has finished rendering the page.
+You can use Engular's `afterRender` and `afterNextRender` functions to register a **render callback** that runs when Engular has finished rendering the page.

 ```ts
 @Component({...})